Speckto/modplugMp3Conv/README.md

 cmake <path-to-source-directory>
 make

-The executable is src/modplug2mp3
+The generated executable is src/modplug2mp3

-Future work
+# Future work
 - Improve build system so binary goes to a more sensible location
 - Re-instate windows support
 - Upgrade package versions to latest